One family can make all the difference, and Bob Bruder-Mattson is living proof.

 When he’s not leading day-to-day operations here, you might find Bob trying to snag a few prize fish (His favorite is salt water fishing!).
 He also loves to serve at his church, Stonecreek Church.
 Originally from Minnesota, he and his wife Sue have three grown daughters and one son-in-law — Katie, Emily and Gary, and Maddie.

-When she’s not in the office, Jessi loves to head outside — hiking, gardening, swimming, or watching her boys play baseball.
+When she’s not in the office, Jessi loves to head outside — hiking, gardening, swimming, or watching her kids play sports.
 She also enjoys settling in with a good book.
 She and her husband Zach have four children, two adopted through foster care.

 Want to grow your faith in some amazing new ways?
 Katrina Campbell can tell you: foster care is one of the best ways to do it.